leroym-biz/AWS-Restart-Journey/Portfolio Projects/README.md

 For hiring managers:
 - Can you architect AWS solutions? ✅ Yes, here's the 3-tier Pet Shore architecture
-- Can you implement security? ✅ Yes, here's the CloudFront-only access policy
+- Can you implement security? ✅ Yes, here's the CloudFront-only access policy and IAM training chatbot
 - Can you optimize for performance? ✅ Yes, here's the 28s to 3s load time improvement
+- Can you build AI solutions? ✅ Yes, here's the Lex chatbot with branching logic
 - Can you present to stakeholders? ✅ Yes, here's the PowerPoint deck
 - Can you document your work? ✅ Yes, here's the complete README with trade-off analysis